 It is this reflection that causes the nitrogen light to build intensity as it travels back and forth in the tube.
 Even though the light from a CO2 laser can engrave many materials, you need a powerful machine to cut through steel and other materials.

-The common ones used in machining fall in the range of 25 Watt and 100W while the high-powered can be as high as 1,000W (See our buying guide for a list of the engravers we recommend).
+The common ones used in machining fall in the range of 25 Watt and 100W while the high-powered can be as high as 10,000W.
 The light produced is infrared and therefore invisible to the human eye.
 The light also has a long wavelength (approximately 10.6 micrometers).

 History of the CO2 laser engraver